Bird's Eye Header Front page: beach scene

 Looking from Quadra toward Cortes — the view at the heart of the rural land-use debate.

-This page includes all the key articles and data from this week’s Bird’s Eye re: the Campbell River City Council's current attempt at buying their way in to rural land-use votes instead of keeping their City's money in their City.
+This page includes all the coverage written and researched by the Bird’s Eye re: the Campbell River City Council's current attempt at buying their way in to rural land-use votes instead of keeping their City's money in their City.
 Please check back regularly here for all upcoming articles and developments on this topic.

 Please read, share, and use these resources to educate yourself, your Campbell River friends, and the community.